mudkipscience/rail_roulette/README.md

     - stopping patterns
     - Station status (premium/host/unstaffed)
     - Misc for other interesting tidbits
+- Prettier formatting of nearby PT tables (lay them out nicer if one is much larger than the other)
 - A way to look up what stations have been visited (their names)
 - fancy TUI using Rich (or Blessing? or Textual?)
 - Maybe a GUI eventually?